Martello tower: Spain

 During the last period of British occupation (1798–1802) of Menorca, Sir Charles Stuart, the British governor, ordered Engineer Captain Robert D'Arcy to build some 12 Martello towers along the coast.
 These, when added to the three Spanish towers already in place, gave Menorca 15 towers.

-The British built five towers to protect Mahón: Phillipet on Lazareto Island, Cala Taulera (St. Clair) and Los Freus (Erskine) on the peninsula of La Mola, Stuart's Tower, and a tower on the Punta de Sant Carlos, which the Spanish destroyed when they took regained possession of Menorca.
+The British built five towers to protect Mahón: Phillipet on Lazareto Island, Cala Taulera (St. Clair) and Los Freus (Erskine) on the peninsula of La Mola, Stuart's Tower, and a tower on the Punta de Sant Carlos, which the Spanish destroyed when they regained possession of Menorca.
 To the northwest of Mahón the British built two more towers, Sa Torreta and Sa Mezquita.

 One tower, the Princess Tower, or the Erskine Tower, was incorporated into the Fortress of Isabel II, built between 1850 and 1875.
 The tower was converted to a powder magazine, which led to its destruction in 1958, when lightning struck the tower.
 The explosion destroyed the tower, blowing out large sections of its walls.

 Martello tower at Cap Cavalleria, Menorca.

 The British erected Stuart's Tower in 1798 on Turks Hill or Hangman's Hill to the south of the port of Mahón at San Esteban or Saint Stephen's bay on the southern side of the Fortress of San Felipe.
 In 1756 and again in 1781, batteries on the hill had supported successful attacks on the Fortress.
 The tower was built both to secure the hill and protect the entrance to the bay.
 The tower's name was later changed to Torre d'en Penjat, or Hangman's Tower.

-To protect the harbor of Fornells, the British built a tower on the rocky headland overlooking the harbor's mouth, and a small tower on the island of Sargantana.
+To protect the harbour of Fornells, the British built a tower on the rocky headland overlooking the harbour's mouth, and a small tower on the island of Sargantana.
 They complemented these two towers with two more small towers nearby, one at Sa Nitsa and one at Addaya.

 Lastly, the British built one tower at Santandria to protect the old capital of Ciutadella.